nguyentdnb95/ebook-trade-technical/technical-analysics-en.md

 glaringly obvious chart formation.
 These days everyone looks at charts to trade even if they don’t believe in their use.
-In these obvious cases some market participants will attempt to push prices through these levels in order
+In these obvious cases some market participants will attempt to push prices through these levels in order to profit from volatility and confusion.

-_Chapter 17.1: Technical Analysis and Technology in the 21st Century 327_

-to profit from volatility and confusion.
 Indeed, human nature has not changed much since Jay Gould and Big Jim Fisk.
 When these manipulations of price occur, they create false signals —